jorgeg365/jorgeg365-GoPhish-phishing-Campaign-with-Mailhog-local-testing-on-Ubuntu-VM/README.md

 unzip gophish-v0.12.1-linux-64bit.zip
 cd gophish
 ```
-<cd gophish> did not work for me so use this if that's the case
+-cd gophish- did not work for me so use this if that's the case

 ```bash
 chmod +x gophish